hyfn/react-add-to-calendar/README.md

 # React Add to Calendar Button with Afterclick

-### THIS IS A FORKED VERSION, PLEASE USE THE ORIGINAL ONE [HERE](https://jasonsalzman.github.io/react-add-to-calendar/)
+### THIS IS A FORKED VERSION SPECIFICALLY MODIFIED TO FIT OUT NEEDS, THE ORIGINAL ONE CAN BE FOUND HERE [HERE](https://jasonsalzman.github.io/react-add-to-calendar/)

+## Development

+Modify whatever needed in `/src/ReactAddToCalendar.js` and run npm install.
+Make sure the files in `/dist` are changed accordingly.

 [![npm version](https://badge.fury.io/js/react-add-to-calendar-with-afterclick.svg)](https://badge.fury.io/js/react-add-to-calendar-with-afterclick)